We're starting to, I don't want to hear no complaints.

 During the first two decades of the 20th century, the black hand menaced American communities with kidnappings, bombings, and murders.

-Meanwhile, other organized crime groups emerged to make the money uh through robbery, counterfeiting loan sharking, gambling, and prostitution, the rough streets of America's cities, taught harsh lessons to the boys who would become the century's most notorious mobsters.
+The rough streets of America's cities taught harsh lessons to the boys who would become the century's most notorious mobsters.

-Black hand members, some of them associated with the mafia or Camora organized crime groups, slant letters to people demanding money or else harm would come uh to them or their families, and this is obviously like you know the beginnings of extortion.
+In dozens of American cities in the late 1800s and early 1900s, black hand members, some of them associated with the mafia or Kimora organized crime groups, slant letters to people demanding money or else harm would come to them or their families.

-Some residents locked their children inside and patrolled their streets with guns, bad publicity, arrests, and stiff prison terms decimated the black hand by the early 1920s as organized crime turned its attention to bootlegging because and we talked about that with the alcohol, and actually, guys, people don't talk about this enough.
+Some residents locked their children inside and patrolled their streets with guns, bad publicity, arrests, and stiff prison terms, decimated the black hand by the early 1920s as organized crime turned its attention to bootlegging.

-If we were to actually like account for dollars today with inflation, they made billions upon billions of dollars because everyone wanted to drink and get lit, you know, despite the fact that we were outlawed alcohol.
+If we were to actually account for dollars today with inflation, they made billions upon billions of dollars because everyone wanted to drink and get lit, you know, despite the fact that we were outlawed alcohol.

-Um there's just one chat, Uncle Luke, 1980s.
+There is just one chat, Uncle Luke, 1980s.

 Yeah, what does he say?